 1. Legal information

-1.2 The registered office address and principal place of business of Kingsley Napley LLP is Knights Quarter, 14 St John’s Lane, London, EC1M 4AJ, United Kingdom.
+1.2 Its registered office address and principal place of business is Knights Quarter, 14 St John’s Lane, London, EC1M 4AJ, United Kingdom.

 2.1 The Law Society of England and Wales represents solicitors in England and Wales.
 The Solicitors Regulation Authority is the independent regulatory arm of The Law Society.
-The Legal Ombudsman is an independent body which adjudicates upon complaints which a firm’s own complaints handling procedure cannot resolve.
+The Legal Ombudsman is an independent body which adjudicates upon complaints which a law firm’s own complaints handling procedure cannot resolve.

-3. Financial services
+3. Regulation of financial services

 3.1 The provision of our legal services may involve regulated activities relating to investments within the meaning of the Financial Services and Markets Act 2000.
 Kingsley Napley LLP is not authorised by the Financial Conduct Authority, but we are able in certain circumstances to offer a limited range of financial services to clients if they are an incidental part of a legal service we have been engaged to provide, because we are authorised and regulated by the Solicitors Regulation Authority.

 3.2 Kingsley Napley LLP is included on the register of insurance intermediaries maintained by the Financial Conduct Authority.
 This allows us to carry on regulated activities relating to ‘insurance mediation’, which covers advising on, selling and administering insurance contracts.
 This part of our business is also regulated by the Solicitors Regulation Authority.
 The register of insurance intermediaries can be viewed on the website of the Financial Conduct Authority (www.fca.gov.uk).

 3.3 The internal and external complaints handling procedures mentioned in paragraph 8 below apply to complaints that arise from financial services we have provided.